mdang/world-of-tech/README.md

 ## How the Web Works
 > 15 min

-What do people mean when they say frontend/backend?
+What do people mean when they say front-end/back-end?
 What's involved on either side?

-## Frontend
+## Front-end

 ### HTML/CSS
 > 10 min